 Quality Enhancement Plan (QEP)

 The Quality Enhancement Plan (QEP) is required of all Southern Association of Colleges and Schools Commission of Colleges (SACSCOC) member institutions undergoing Reaffirmation of Accreditation.
 The QEP is a carefully designed and focused course of action that addresses a well-defined issue directly related to enhancing student learning.
-For Asbury Theological Seminary’s last accreditation reaffirmation the QEP was Christian Formation Process (modification for SACSCOC 2012).
+The current QEP (2015) focuses on enhancing writing support for Seminary students.

 Summary of Asbury Seminary’s QEP

 Asbury Theological Seminary’s mission focuses on the preparation of theologically educated, sanctified, Spirit-filled men and women.
 Producing graduates who can communicate the gospel creatively through speaking and writing is an important aspect of this mission.
 To enhance this mission, in spring 2012 the Seminary established a multi-disciplinary committee representing its community.
 This committee began its work in September 2012.

 Surveys of students and faculty revealed a widespread belief that additional writing support was needed for students.
 We discovered that over 80% of faculty lower grades for grammar and stylistic errors.
 Additionally, a similar percentage of faculty explicitly inform students that the quality of writing will impact grades and actually lower grades for problems in this area.
 Finally, nearly 89% of faculty consider providing writing assistance to students useful or very important.
 In addition, 91% of students felt that it is important to provide writing assistance for students.

 - The establishment of a Writing Center for students that would (a) include both face-to-face writing consultation and distance component for writing consultation and (b) exhibit both a physical presence on the Kentucky campus and a distinctive web presence on the institution’s website.